 Locality

 Locality information is obviously crucial for studies of temporal and spatial ranges of species and genera.
-However, not in all cases is locality data publicly available, for a variety of reasons including protection from fossil poaching (e.g., in the case of the Suuwassea type locality and the northern-most occurrence of Camarasaurus; Harris and Dodson, 2004; Woodruff and Foster, 2017).
+However, not in all cases locality data is publicly available, for a variety of reasons including protection from fossil poaching (e.g., in the case of the Suuwassea type locality and the northern-most occurrence of Camarasaurus; Harris and Dodson, 2004; Woodruff and Foster, 2017).
 Therefore, we do not provide exact GPS data here, and only include the names of the quarries and localities if these are already published.
 Qualified researchers can generally access more precise locality data (based on locality name) from the repositing institutions.

 Stratigraphy